Skip to content

 Is parking available for town centre rentals in Gibraltar?

 Parking in the town centre is the main challenge.
-Some buildings have allocated spaces but most town centre renters do not have parking at the property.
-Car-free residents find the location excellent; those who need to drive daily should consider other areas.
+Some buildings have allocated spaces but most town centre renters do not have parking included with the property.
+Car-free residents find the location excellent; those who need to drive daily may find the North District or Europort area a better fit.

 What is it like to live near Casemates Square in Gibraltar?

-Casemates is Gibraltar's main social square with bars and restaurants.
+Casemates is Gibraltar's main social square, with bars and restaurants that draw a crowd.
 Streets immediately adjacent can be noisy on weekend evenings.
 Weekday evenings and daytimes are generally quieter than you might expect from the area's reputation.

 Is the town centre a good area to rent in Gibraltar?

-For people who want walkability, convenience, and do not need parking, yes.
-The town centre offers good value relative to newer developments and puts you at the heart of Gibraltar's daily life.
-For families with cars or people who prefer quieter residential streets, the North District or other areas may suit better.
+For people who want walkability, convenience, and do not need parking, it is a strong choice.
+The town centre typically offers better value than the newer waterfront developments and puts you at the heart of Gibraltar's daily life.
+For families with cars or people who prefer quieter residential streets, the North District or similar areas may suit better.

 Stay in the loop